Universal-Connect-Project/ucw-app/README.md

     1. For docker: `docker compose up`
     1. For node: `npm run dev`

-## Preferences and Aggregator Credentials

-The preferences file (`./apps/server/cachedDefaults/preferences.json`) handles the institution search feature.
-For any providers listed in the section labeled `supportedProviders`, you must provide your own credentials for each of these providers in the `./.env` file.

 ## Authentication

 The express endpoints exposed in these repositories don't provide any authentication.
 You will need to fork the repo if you want to add your own authentication.